zhaoxifeng/crawler/README.md

 following scrapy offical web site, it is a well desinged crawler framework

-with scrapy, the developer just need focus on the target web to craw, the start url, the interested information to get.
+with scrapy, the developer just need focus on the target web to crawle, the start url, the interested information to get.